GaryDolan/ci-p2-blackjack/README.md

 * [Lose audio](https://pixabay.com/sound-effects/wah-wah-sad-trombone-6347/) by [Pixabay](https://pixabay.com/users/pixabay-1/)

 ## Code
+For most cases the below code was only used as a learing tool and not directly used in my code, the exception to this is the fisher yates shuffle, which was used in my code.
 * Learned how to implement favicons from [W3schools](https://www.w3schools.com/html/html_favicon.asp).
 * Learned about the fisher yates shuffle from [W3schools](https://www.w3schools.com/js/js_array_sort.asp).
 * Learned how to check for substrings in a string from [Stackoverflow](https://stackoverflow.com/questions/5582574/how-to-check-if-a-string-contains-text-from-an-array-of-substrings-in-javascript)
 * Learned how to disable buttons from [W3schools](https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp).
 * Learned to style disabled buttons from [Stackoverflow](https://stackoverflow.com/questions/14750078/style-disabled-button-with-css)
 * Learned to create modals from [W3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+* Learned to create animations from [W3schools](https://www.w3schools.com/css/css3_animations.asp)
+* Learned about 3d transforms from [W3schools](https://www.w3schools.com/css/css3_3dtransforms.asp)
+* Learned about the translate property from [W3schools](https://www.w3schools.com/cssref/css_pr_translate.php)
+* Used this test editor from [W3schools](https://www.w3schools.com/css/tryit.asp?filename=trycss3_animation1) to test animation types and properties.
 ## Acknowledgements
 I would like to acknowledge the following people for support and guidance during this project,
 * My Mentor Spencer Barriball for advice before and during this project.